emcache/emcache/docs/advanced_topics.rst

 Any number beyond 32 TCP connections did not have a significant increase in the number of operations per second.
 By default, the connection pool comes configured with 2 maximum TCP connections, which should provide in a modern CPU ~20K ops/sec.

+Any provided number must be higher than 0, otherwise a :exc:`ValueError` will be raised.
+The connection pool will try to keep always at least one TCP connection opened even when there is no traffic.
+Purging will not be applied for the last and unique TCP connection available.